jbellsey/redux-model-utils/README.md

 There is also a magic trigger to convert a model into an undoable.
 This operates similarly to a waitable, in that this trigger installs some new actions and new observables.

 Note that the actual undo functionality is provided by the [redux-undo](https://github.com/omnidan/redux-undo) library.
 You must install this library yourself if you request undoable models.
+Also, this "magic undo" feature is optional.
+You can instead install and configure `redux-undo` in any way you like.

-Setting the undoable trigger will provide your model with two new actions (`undo()` and `redo()`) and two observable properties (`undoLength` and `redoLength`), which track the size of the corresponding stacks).
-Corresponding selectors are also created.
+Setting the undoable trigger will provide your model with two new actions (`undo()` and `redo()`), each of which has a built-in call to `dispatch()`.
+You also get two observable properties `undoLength` and `redoLength`, which track the size of the corresponding stacks.
+Selectors of the same names are also created and installed into your model's `selectors` object.

-To install this functionality in your model, you must pass in a reference to the `redux-undo` plugin.
+To use this functionality in your model, you must pass in a reference to the `redux-undo` plugin.
 You can also (optionally) pass a configuration object, which is passed through to the plugin.